 Jon (Andrew Hayden-Smith) and Alice (Ayesha Antoine) are a couple in their late twenties living together in London.
 Alice is ambitious while Jon is happy with his place in life.

 Jon and Alice have friends that help guide them on their journey.
-Jon has married-Dave (Daniel King) as his sex obsessed best friend (we all have one of those) and Alice has her man-chasing friend and work colleague Karen (co-director Helen Oakliegh).
-The performances are great all round; even the supporting characters get really great lines.
-The cast were clearly having a great time whilst recording.
+Jon has married-Dave (Daniel King) as his sex-obsessed best friend (we all have one of those) and Alice has her man-chasing friend and work colleague Karen (co-director Helen Oakleigh).
+The performances are great all-round; even the supporting characters get really great lines.
+The cast was clearly having a great time whilst recording.

 We’re introduced to Alice’s mother (Ellen Thomas) via telephone.
 She’s a Hyacinth Bucket type that doesn’t believe Jon is good enough for her daughter and feels he is a bad influence that will lead her towards “partaking in the wacky-baccy.”

 Happy Azziz (Neil D’Souza) is another great character.
 Azziz is the local newsagent/kebab shop owner that slightly oversteps the mark every time Jon and Alice visit him (“Happy pleasuring, my friends”).
 Camp Raymond (Keith Flood) is also great; he’s the inappropriate, permanently-drunk client of Alice.

 The thing that makes Fight For The Remote so great is that it is so universally recognisable.
 Anybody with a live-in partner will instantly identify with the situations and characters; I saw a lot of myself in Jon.